dewezcyril/Seacanairy_2/README.md

 _Other files are no more used_
 # Link to the official documentation
+### Raspberry Pi
+All the sensors are connected to a *Raspberry Pi 3B+*
+* At start, the good UART (PL011) is connected to the Bluetooth.
+The UART connected to the GPIO is the miniUART and is interfaring with the other sensors.
+* To use all those sensors properly, you must deactivate the Bluetooth in `/boot/config.txt` to connect the PL001 to the GPIO.
+* The baudrate of the UART and SPI ports must be a multiple.
+If not, the data transmitted via SPI and UART are corrupted.
 ### E+E Elektronik EE894 CO2 sensor
 Use an I2C interface
 * [Utilising the E2 Interface for EE894 - AN1808-1 (296.53 kb)](https://www.epluse.com/fileadmin/data/product/ee894/Utilising_E2_Interface_EE894_AN1808-1.pdf)